Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Morphogenetic Urban Planning.md

 - Define a particular map layout (to replace just X-Y bounding box)
 - More well guided system (not randomly generated)
+- The next step be to link it with GIS to carry on Isobenefit urbanism simulation on real territories and context

 ## Relevant Links